ShadowDragon128/ResoConsole/README.md

 # ResoConsole

 A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that opens a console window to view log messages.
-With an added touch of displaying color text depending on the severity of the message (Log = Gray, Warning = Dark Yellow, Error = Dark Red, Debug = Dark Cyan).
+With an added touch of displaying color text depending on the severity of the message(Log = Gray, Warning = Dark Yellow, Error = Dark Red, Debug = Dark Cyan).
+Millage will vary on the color since not all logs call the correct logging function either by design or something else idk.

 ## Screenshots
 <img width="1102" height="638" alt="image" src="https://github.com/user-attachments/assets/4ca8304c-682a-445c-888b-019314ef87ed"/>